 We have only limited internal manufacturing, sales, marketing and distribution capabilities.
 As market needs develop, we intend to establish and operate commercial-scale manufacturing facilities, which will need to comply with all applicable regulatory requirements.
-We expect to develop new configurations of the AastromReplicell System for these centralized facilities to enable process and cost efficiencies associated with large-scale manufacturing.
+We will also need to develop new configurations of our cell manufacturing system for these facilities to enable processes and cost efficiencies associated with large-scale manufacturing.
 Establishing these facilities will require significant capital and expertise.
 Any delay in establishing, or difficulties in operating, these facilities will limit our ability to meet the anticipated market demand for our cell products.
-We intend to get assistance to market our future cell products through collaborative relationships with companies with established sales, marketing and distribution capabilities.
+We intend to get assistance to market some of our future cell products through collaborative relationships with companies with established sales, marketing and distribution capabilities.
 Our inability to develop and maintain those relationships would limit our ability to market, sell and distribute our products.
 Our inability to enter into successful, long-term relationships could require us to develop alternate arrangements at a time when we need sales, marketing or distribution capabilities to meet existing demand.
-We may market our TRCs through our own sales force.
+We may market one or more of our TRC-based products through our own sales force.
 Our inability to develop and retain a qualified sales force could limit our ability to market, sell and distribute our cell products.